awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **To set file permissions for the Apache web server**

-1. Add the `www` group to your EC2 instance with the following command:
+1. Add the `www` group to your EC2 instance with the following command\.

    ```
    [ec2-user ~]$ sudo groupadd www
    ```

-1. Add the `ec2-user` user to the `www` group:
+1. Add the `ec2-user` user to the `www` group\.

    ```
    [ec2-user ~]$ sudo usermod -a -G www ec2-user
    ```

-1. To refresh your permissions and include the new `www` group, log out:
+1. To refresh your permissions and include the new `www` group, log out\.

    ```
    [ec2-user ~]$ exit
    ```

-1. Log back in again and verify that the `www` group exists with the `groups` command:
+1. Log back in again and verify that the `www` group exists with the `groups` command\.

    ```
    [ec2-user ~]$ groups
    ec2-user wheel www
    ```

-1. Change the group ownership of the `/var/www` directory and its contents to the `www` group:
+1. Change the group ownership of the `/var/www` directory and its contents to the `www` group\.

    ```
    [ec2-user ~]$ sudo chown -R root:www /var/www
    ```

-1. Change the directory permissions of `/var/www` and its subdirectories to add group write permissions and set the group ID on subdirectories created in the future:
+1. Change the directory permissions of `/var/www` and its subdirectories to add group write permissions and set the group ID on subdirectories created in the future\.

    ```
    [ec2-user ~]$ sudo chmod 2775 /var/www
    [ec2-user ~]$ find /var/www -type d -exec sudo chmod 2775 {} +
    ```

-1. Recursively change the permissions for files in the `/var/www` directory and its subdirectories to add group write permissions:
+1. Recursively change the permissions for files in the `/var/www` directory and its subdirectories to add group write permissions\.

    ```
    [ec2-user ~]$ find /var/www -type f -exec sudo chmod 0664 {} +